Alex Verdugo Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.
+- The Guardians pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 3.81 team ERA ranks eighth among all league pitching staffs.
+- The Guardians have the eighth-ranked team ERA across all league pitching staffs (3.83).

-- The Guardians give up the seventh-fewest home runs in baseball (59 total, one per game).
+- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (59 total, one per game).

-- In his most recent appearance on Wednesday against the Baltimore Orioles, the righty threw four innings, giving up seven earned runs while surrendering eight hits.
+- In his most recent appearance on Thursday, the righty tossed five innings against the Minnesota Twins, giving up three earned runs while surrendering six hits.

+- In seven games this season, the 24-year-old has an ERA of 3.20, with 9.2 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.